Abdon02/midterm1coe332222/README.md

     WORKDIR /code/
     CMD ["python3","/code/app.py"]
     ```
+- To push the Docker file to Docker Hub for others to use.
+It is important to build the Docker image from the Dockerfile, and then follow the commands bellow:
+    ```
+    docker push abdon02/iss_station:midterm1

+    or

+    make push (from the Makefile)
+    ```
+- You can also pull this DockerFile from DockerHub by using this command:
+    ```
+    docker pull abdon02/iss_station:midterm1

+    or

+    make pull (from the Makefile)
+    ```
 - After including all the ingredients for the **"Dockerfile"**, I used the following command to build the Dockerfile into a Docker Image, with a tag "midterm1", and a special name, "abemidterm1".
 Also, I ran a server in the background so we could test out the Rest API and made sure the routes were returning the correct thing from the inputted request by the user.
     ```
     docker run --name "abemidterm1" -d -p 5036:5000 abdon02/iss_station:midterm1